ecclesias-de/matrix-corporal-multitenant-proxy/readme.md

 # matrix corporal multitenant proxy

 ## Configuration
 Configuration can be set as env variable `MCMTP_CONFIG` or in a config file.
 The config will be read by default from `./config.json`.
-The config path can be set via cli arg `-config ` or env variable `MCMTP_CONFIG_PATH`.
+The config path can be set via cli arg `--config ` or env variable `MCMTP_CONFIG_PATH`.

 The config is a json object with the following properties.
 Only `reconcileRetryInterval` is optional.
 It default values is 30s.
 ```json